-As the autumn days approach, many of us are starting to think about the winter ahead.
-Wise pharmacists have done so months in advance to be ready for the upcoming flu season.
+With the autumn days already here, many of us are starting to think about the winter ahead.
+Wise pharmacists have done so months in advance to be ready for this year’s flu season.

 By Julie Gedeon

 Guillaume Fleury, the co-owner of Pharmacie Fleury, Dupuis, Bergeron in Repentigny, Quebec, has had the flu season planned since early June when he and his colleagues ordered this year’s influenza vaccines from their supplier.

 “It’s always an educated guess as to how many vaccines we should get,” Fleury says.
 “We look at last year’s demand, as well as any news regarding what might be expected in terms of the flu in the coming season.”

 The pharmacy has again ordered 500 doses, knowing they will quickly find customers for them.
 As for whether the vaccines will be the right strain, the pharmacy makes a point of explaining that it’s a hedged bet and no vaccine offers 100 per cent protection against all of the various flu strains, although they can help to significantly reduce the impact.

 Otherwise, the pharmacy is ready.
 “We hired a pharmacy nurse 10 years ago so we could offer our customers a broader range of convenient health services,” Fleury explains.
 “She handles all of the flu vaccinations, as well as shots required for other purposes such as travelling abroad.”